-Abductor digiti minimi muscle
+Abductor digiti minimi muscle of foot

 Abductor digiti minimi is an unipennate muscle located in the lateral part of the sole of the foot.